mjatt/rp-centre/README.md

 ## Contributing

 ---
 We are happy to accept both pull requests and issues requests.
-Before submitting your pull request please read the [contributin guidlines](./docs/contrib.md).
+Before submitting your pull request please read the [contributing guidlines](./docs/contrib.md).